mrclay/ScopedRole/README.md

 # ScopedRole
 Scoped Role is a PHP5.3 library for managing a [contextual role-based capability control system](http://www.mrclay.org/2011/04/01/designing-a-contextual-role-based-capability-control-system/) with a SQL backend.
 Currently `PDO` and `Zend_Db`-based backends are available, but there are interfaces available if you want to write your own.

-This project aims to be generic enough to be dropped into any PHP framework.
-You provide the user IDs, capabilities and roles, and ScopedRole gives you a simple API to manage them.
+This project aims to be coupled loosely enough to be dropped into any PHP framework.
+You provide the user IDs, and ScopedRole gives you a simple API to create and manage roles and capabilities.

 ## Requirements
 * PHP 5.3.1